danterazo/chatarang/README.md

 The final project for Xtern Bootcamp 2018 Session 3.
 Based on [Davey's version](https://github.com/xtbc18s3/chatarang).

 ## Day 8 Homework
-* Set the current room when you click a romm in the sidebar.
+* Set the current room when you click a room in the sidebar.

 ### Bonus Credit
 * Sync the list of rooms with Firebase (using `base.syncState()`).